Photography takes an instant out of time, altering life by holding it still.

 I can’t function without coffee or strong dark tea with cream.
 Please don’t ask me too, and if you add a good book we might be best friends forever.

 Below you’ll find a few more random things about who I am, and the things that make me smile.
-Blessings to you, as you consider Dragonfly Photography to be a part of your moments that make life beautiful.

 “In normal life we hardly realize how much more we receive than we give, and life cannot be rich without such gratitude.
 It is so easy to overestimate the importance of our own achievements compared with what we owe to the help of others.”